- Be a U.S. Citizen

 Early Voting Hours & Locations

 Vote By MailQualified registered voters in Will County are eligible to cast a Vote by Mail ballot.
 Ballots are available from the Will County Clerk's website.
 If you have additional questions, please contact the Will County Clerk Office at 815-740-4615.

 Regulations for Campaign Signs in Village of Frankfort

 To view the Village's Zoning Code pertaining to Political Signs in its entirety see Chapter 151, Section 151.080.

 - Political signs shall only be permitted on private property, with the property owners' consent.

 - No signs may be located within a public right-of-way.
 In most cases, the public right-of-way is the area between the sidewalk and the street (the parkway).
 Signs on public property will be removed by the Village.

 - Each sign must be less than four square feet in area and four feet in height.

 - For each property, only one sign per candidate or issue may be displayed.
 Please note that at all other times, such signs must comply with applicable setback requirements and more restrictive area requirements.
-The above requirements are for campaign signs during election season only.

 - To report signs on public property or for any questions, please contact the Code Compliance Specialist at (815) 469-2177.